miguelmota/ethereum-development-with-go-book/en/client-setup/README.md

 client, err := ethclient.Dial("/home/user/.ethereum/geth.ipc")
 ```

-Using the ethclient is a fundamental thing you'll need to start with for every Go Ethereum project.
+Using the ethclient is a necessary thing you'll need to start with for every Go Ethereum project and you'll be seeing this step a lot throughout this book.

 ---